Home > GPU > GPU Buyer's Guide

 • High power consumption so hefty PSU required

-If you want a mainstream GPU to run your engineering software, then we think the RTX 4090 is the best option.
+If you want a mainstream GPU to run your software, then we think the RTX 4090 is the best option.
 It is the most powerful GPU from the Nvidia 40-series and AMD RX 7000 series era, and it’s quite a beast.
 In our RTX 4090 review, we saw that the GPU can handle whatever task you throw at it – be that 4K gaming or 3D rendering – so you can expect this GPU to handle software easily.

 To begin with, the RTX 4090 features 16384 CUDA cores, which are necessary for the overall performance of the GPU.
 Essentially, the more CUDA cores there are, the better the processing power will be.
-Further, the GPU has a boost clock speed of 2.52 GHz and a base clock speed of 2.23 GHz so you can expect smooth performance even during demanding tasks.
+Further, the GPU has a boost clock speed of 2.52 GHz and a base clock speed of 2.23 GHz, so you can expect smooth performance even during demanding tasks.
 Coming to the memory configuration, the RTX 4090 has 24GB of GDDR6X VRAM, which is the most of any mainstream graphics card.
 Essentially, more VRAM means that the GPU can access files faster without relying on the system’s memory, which is generally slower.

 If you want a mainstream GPU to run your engineering software, then we think the RTX 4090 is the best option.